surma/surma.dev/content/things/is-postmessage-slow.md

 ## Conclusion

-Here’s my verdict: Even on the slowest devices, you can `postMessage()` objects up to 100KiB and stay within your 100ms budget.
+Here’s my verdict: Even on the slowest devices, you can `postMessage()` objects up to 100KiB and stay within your 100ms response budget.
 If you have JS-driven animations, payloads up to 10KiB are risk-free.
 This should be sufficient for most apps. **`postMessage()` does have a cost, but not the extent that it makes off-main-thread architecutures unviable.**

 If your payloads are bigger than this, you can try sending patches or switching to a binary format. **Considering state layout, transferability and patchability as an architectural decision from the start can help your app run on a wider spectrum of devices.** If you feel like a shared memory model is your best bet, WebAssembly will pave that way for you in the near future.